Chalarangelo/30-seconds-of-code/glossary/TypeScript.md

 ### TypeScript

-TypeScript is a superset of JavaScript, adding static typing to the language.
+TypeScript is a superset of JavaScript, adding optional static typing to the language.
 TypeScript compiles to plain JavaScript.